ayhanyeni/micro-services-basic/README.md

 # micro-services-basic
-This is a spring boot 3 mono repo project cosisting of basic microservices elements.
+This is a Spring Boot 3 mono repo project cosisting of basic microservices elements.